I am an heiress to life

 On the one hand, they are dressed in threadbare clothes, those who are wearing shoes are wearing mended and re-mended shoes.
 But on the other hand, what does it matter, and to whom, and to what end, that they do not?
 I feel like paying none of this any mind- I feel the need to describe them not with what they do not have, but more with what they do.
 But this feels inorganic.
 It feels forced and untrue to speak of abundance when lack is the order of the day.

 Contemplating class, then, becomes as strange an affair as there ever was.
-So strange because when I'm abroad, I have the most I've ever had in my life, but I feel poorest.
-The converse is true for home, where I comparatively have the least, but feel the richest.
-My life is spent ping-ponging back and forth between different throngs of class.
-At the very top on one end- conspicuously wealthier than my cousins in the village- and at the very bottom on the other- an international student on an almost full financial aid package in one of the most selective liberal arts colleges in America.
+Strange because when I'm abroad, I have the most I've ever had in my life, but I feel poorest.
+The converse is true for home where, while by no means a part of the wealthy class, I FEEL the richest.
+My life is spent ping-ponging between different throngs of class.
+At the very top (within the bounds of my socio-economic world) on one end- conspicuously wealthier than my cousins in the village- and at the very bottom on the other- an international student on an almost full financial aid package in one of the most selective liberal arts colleges in America.
 The rest of the time is spent in between.

 Am I socio-economically privileged?
 Where is the tipping point between being unfairly advantaged over someone else, and their being deprived of necessary capital; social, economic and otherwise?
 Do I have too much, or do they have too little?
 Does this capitalist, neocolonial world leave me endowed with more privilege than I should ideally have, or does it leave others inhumanely deprived?
 How much is enough?
 What is the threshold for wealth?
 At what point are we rich, at what point are we poor, and in what ways does the presence of the other define what group we are to belong to at any point?